programiranje2fon/labs10/src/problem_text.md

 1. Public static method **readNumberAndCheckEven**, which reads an integer from the keyboard using **Scanner**, and returns TRUE or FALSE depending on whether the number is divisible by 2.

-Test the two newly created methods using the **KeyboardInputCheck2** class.
+Test the newly created method using the **KeyboardInputCheck2** class.